-In Early Years we have high academic ambition for all children.
-Our curriculum is designed to provide rich, varied and imaginative experiences that intends to enthuse, engage and motivate children to learn and achieve highly.
+In the Reception class at Our Lady of Hartley, we have high academic ambition for all children.
+Our curriculum is designed to provide rich, varied and imaginative experiences that enthuse, engage and motivate children to learn and achieve highly.

 There is a sharp focus on the prime areas of learning, including communication and language.
-A language rich environment and core texts used as a key stimulus for learning develops vocabulary and language skills for all children.
+A language rich environment and core texts are used as a key stimulus for learning and help support the development of vocabulary and language skills for all children.
 Talk For Writing is used regularly to immerse children in language and promote a love of reading and stories.

 The teaching of phonics has a high priority in the Early Years.
-Little Wandle Letters and Sounds is used to ensure that phonics is taught systematically in order for children to build their knowledge and skills effectively.
-Children are taught through discrete phonics lessons as well as having regular opportunity to explore phonic activities within the learning environment.
+The Little Wandle scheme is used to ensure that phonics is taught systematically in order for children to build their knowledge and skills effectively.
+Children are taught through discrete phonics lessons as well as having regular opportunities to explore phonic activities within the learning environment.

-The implementation of our Early Years curriculum and care practices in place promote and support children’s emotional security and character development.
-The commitment to holistic development and clear focus on the prime areas of learning enables children to develop social and emotionally, providing and strong foundation for learning later on in their schooling.
+The implementation of our Early Years curriculum and the care practices we have in place promote and support children’s emotional security and character development.
+The commitment to holistic development and a clear focus on the prime areas of learning enable children to develop social and emotionally, providing a strong foundation for learning later on in their schooling.

 At Our Lady of Hartley, Early Years practitioners use Development Matters to support the early learning of young children as part of daily observation, assessment and planning.
 It can also be used at points during the EYFS as a guide to making best-fit summative judgements.